 Since its inauguration in 2012, the Scottish Album of the Year (SAY) Award has grown to become Scotland’s most popular and prestigious music prize.

-Played out over an absorbing month-long campaign, The SAY Award culminates in a ceremony which has become one of the most highly anticipated parties of the year.
-As bold and creative as the music it celebrates, the event made its home in Paisley for 2016 and 2017, transforming its magnificent Town Hall into a vibrant hang-out for the best talent in Scottish music, art and culture.
-Returning to Paisley Town Hall for a third year, The SAY Award 2018 ceremony is set to take place on Thursday 6 September.
+Played out over an absorbing campaign, The SAY Award culminates in a ceremony which has become one of the most highly anticipated parties of the year.
+As bold and creative as the music it celebrates, the event makes it’s home in Edinburgh for the first time in 2019, following three fantastic years in Paisley.
+The ceremony will take place on Friday 6 September The Assembly Rooms, transforming the venue into a vibrant hang-out for the best talent in Scottish music, art and culture.

-Now in its seventh year, the impact of The SAY Award on an artist’s career is indisputable while the anticipation and excitement around the ceremony reflects the award’s growing cultural significance.
+Entering its eighth year in 2019, the impact of The SAY Award on an artist’s career is indisputable while the anticipation and excitement around the ceremony reflects the award’s growing cultural significance.
 Strengthened by the esteem of a notoriously circumspect industry, the award has also captured the imagination of a public deluged with choice and eager to follow credible cultural signposts.
-Earning such broad-based support in six short years sets The SAY Award apart as a truly remarkable arts prize.
+Earning such broad-based support in seven short years sets The SAY Award apart as a truly remarkable arts prize.